50 Best Writing Websites of 2019

-The Internet is full of writing websites and blogs to help writers reach their creative goals.
-If you’ve been dreaming of writing your own book, but don’t know how to get there — or if you’re done writing, but feel unsure about what to do next — then it’s your lucky day, because we have put the best writing websites of 2019 in one single place for your convenience.
-They’re also organized alphabetically and by categories, to make them easier to find.
+The Internet is full of writing websites and blogs to help people reach their creative goals.
+If you’ve always dreamt of writing your own book, but don’t know how to get there — or if you’re in the process of writing, but feel unsure about what to do next — then it’s your lucky day!
+Here we have all the best writing websites of 2019 in one single place for your convenience.
+They’re also organized by category, and alphabetically within each of those categories, to make each one easier to find.
 Enjoy!

 Writing craft and inspiration

 Offering up new content every day, Almost an Author covers a grand scope of writing topics.
 From genre-specific advice to emotional support on your writing journey, there's tons of useful info here for beginner and veteran writers alike.